Asset Management

 If you cannot find a Vehicles or Plant module, you'll need to add the desired module to do so.
 You can learn how to do that here.

-When you have loaded into the new Vehicle or Plant page, click Add Vehicle or Add Plant in the top right of the web portal.
+When you have loaded into the new Vehicle or Plant, click Add Vehicle or Add Plant in the top right of the web portal.

 You will then be prompted to add the Vehicle's details in a new window.
 By default, we offer the following inputs;